Building Whole Communities: Understanding the Experience of Immigrants for Effective Grantmaking

 - Funders for LGBTQ Issues

-Join GCIR and FPN for this opportunity to:
+Join FPN and GCIR for this opportunity to:

-- Explore promising and proven investment strategies, including place-based supports and services that are effective in immigrant communities in Florida’s southern and central regions.
+- Explore promising and proven investment strategies, including place-based supports and services that are effective in immigrant communities across Florida.

 - Discuss the relevance of these issues for a wide range of grantmaking priorities with your philanthropic colleagues.